dj-trenhaile/debian-config/README.md

     - kde-plasma-desktop

 ## Files
 Clone repo and run install script.
-Reboot to apply all settings.
-(TODO: prompt on install)
+A relog/reboot is recommended to apply all configurations (not required on "file refresh"; see `install.sh --help` for more details).

 ## Display(s) configuration
 ### Position and scale